Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%"><br><br>

 ## My private goal is to create J.O.S.I.E.
-### My own private smart home management MLLM Assistant that can...
+### My own private smart home management Multi-Modal-Large-Language-Model Assistant that can...
 - Autonomously control and manage my Smart home with sensors, cameras, LEDs, and all the other products.
 - Tool calling capabilies.
 - Raw audio input with normal user(s) speech and other sounds like (fire, etc.).